What problem does sitemap.xml solve?

 For an informational site, whether it’s small or large, no sitemap is required.

 Still, most SEO audit tools will still flag a "missing" sitemap.
-As with other elements of a technical SEO audit, you should apply your knowledge and human judgement.
+As with other elements of a technical SEO audit, you should apply your knowledge and human judgment.

 So it's useless?